mod-by-cis/.github/profile/README.md

   <tr>
     <td>
       Wielmożni Państwo, Szanowni Oglądający i Przechodni Internetowi!
       Z radością ogłaszamy powstanie naszego repozytorium na platformie GitHub, powiązanego z niniejszą stroną.
-Przedsięwzięcie to nazwaliśmy **„DeNo MODs by CISowscy”** (#DeNoMODsByCISowscy), a w wersji zwięzłej **„MOD by CIS”** (#MODbyCIS).
+Przedsięwzięcie to nazwaliśmy **„MODs by CISowski”** (#MODsByCISowski), a w wersji zwięzłej **„MOD by CIS”** (#MODbyCIS).
     </td>
     <td>
       **Esteemed Ladies and Gentlemen, Honoured Viewers, and Wandering Denizens of the Internet!**
       We are delighted to announce the creation of our humble yet ambitious repository on GitHub, interwoven with this very page.
-This initiative is titled **“DeNo MODs by CISowscy”** (#DeNoMODsByCISowscy), or more succinctly, **“MOD by CIS”** (#MODbyCIS).
+This initiative is titled **“MODs by CISowski”** (#MODsByCISowski), or more succinctly, **“MOD by CIS”** (#MODbyCIS).
     </td>
   </tr>